Urgh! A Music War

 Urgh!
 A Music War is a 1982 British concert film featuring performances by punk rock, new wave, and post-punk bands and artists.
 Filmed in August to September 1980 it was directed by Derek Burbidge and produced by Michael White and Lyndall Hobbs.
-Among the acts featured in the film are Orchestral Manoeuvres in the Dark (OMD), Magazine, the Go-Go's, Toyah Willcox, Joan Jett & the Blackhearts, X, XTC, Devo, the Cramps, Oingo Boingo, Dead Kennedys, Gary Numan, Klaus Nomi, Wall of Voodoo, Pere Ubu, Skafish, Steel Pulse, Surf Punks, 999, UB40, Echo & the Bunnymen and The Police.
+Among the acts featured in the film are Orchestral Manoeuvres in the Dark, Magazine, the Go-Go's, Toyah Willcox, Joan Jett & the Blackhearts, X, XTC, Devo, the Cramps, Oingo Boingo, Dead Kennedys, Gary Numan, Klaus Nomi, Wall of Voodoo, Pere Ubu, Skafish, Steel Pulse, Surf Punks, 999, UB40, Echo & the Bunnymen and The Police.
 These were many of the most popular groups on the New Wave scene; in keeping with the spirit of the scene, the film also features several less famous acts.
-Students of the evolution of music culture should appreciate this film as representing the truest origin of so-called “punk” movement in the classic sense; these cuts have integrity that makes them still listenable and timeless even 40 years later.

 Original release

 Urgh!
 A Music War consists of a series of performances, without narration or explanatory text.
 All performances are live, recorded around 1980, mainly in London, Portsmouth, San Diego, Los Angeles, Santa Monica and New York.
 Clips were also taken from a concert in Fréjus, Var, France with the Police, XTC, Skafish, UB40 and Jools Holland.

 In 1981, a year before release of the film, A&M Records released a double-album soundtrack.
 The selection of songs was almost the same as the film, but there were a few minor changes and several acts featured in the film did not make it to the album (Dead Kennedys, John Cooper Clarke, Chelsea, Surf Punks, Invisible Sex, Splodgenessabounds, UB40).